Iris Indoor Care: Light, Soil, Watering, and Division Timing

 Prerequisites: basic potting tools (pot with drainage, trowel), pH test or soil meter, well-draining soil components, balanced fertilizer, pruning shears, and a light source (south- or west-facing window or grow light).

 Total estimated time: initial setup 60-90 minutes; regular maintenance 10-30 minutes weekly; seasonal tasks 30-120 minutes.
-Most individual tasks are short and repeatable.

-Step 1:
+Step 1: Choose light and location

 Choose a bright location with at least 6 hours of direct or strong indirect light each day.
 Bearded irises prefer full sun; other iris species tolerate slightly less.
 Indoors, place near a south- or west-facing window or use a full-spectrum LED grow light positioned 12-18 inches above foliage.